-A mixed-genre writing class focused on forming and reforming new prose and verse (and toward getting that new work flushed out and finished) through weekly lectures, prompts, discussions and assignments applicable to short and long fiction and nonfiction, poetry, memoir, and all kinds of hybrid forms.
+A mixed-genre writing class focused on forming and reforming new prose and verse (and toward getting that new work, or longer works in progress, flushed out and finished) through weekly lectures, prompts, discussions and assignments applicable to short and long fiction and nonfiction, poetry, memoir, and all kinds of hybrid forms.
 My own enthusiasm with “form and reform efforts” lies closely with the intention of bringing formal poetic elements more consciously into prose, but the teaching will incorporate many genres and examples to apply to whatever genre students are provoked to write in.

-My vision is to make this an ongoing workshop, renewable each month, such that after each four-week “class session,” one could continue (if it’s proving inspiring/productive) in the next month’s four-week sequence of classes, which will not be repetitive but rather sequential, similar in topic/scope and structure, but continuing and furthering the examination and creation.
+This is an ongoing workshop, renewable each month, such that after each four-week “class session,” one could continue (if it’s proving inspiring/productive) in the next month’s four-week sequence of classes, which are not repetitive but rather sequential, similar in topic/scope and structure, but continuing and furthering the examination and creation.
 Lectures and prompts will be applicable multiple genres AND toward advancing an ongoing project or to create new ones.

 This workshop focuses on form and reform: